 - Broomstick.
 Cut a string cheese stick in half.
 Peel each half most of the way to the end, but leave about an inch intact.
 Stick a pretzel stick in the intact end of each cheese stick half.
 Now you have two brooms!

-You can decorate your dining room or entire house, and play Halloween songs during dinner, to create the proper ambience.
+You can decorate your dining room or the entire house, and play Halloween songs during dinner, to create the proper ambiance.

 Whatever contests you regularly compete in can be taken online.
 Gather contestants, such as family members and friends not in your household, and neighbors, and start competing.
 These are some ideas.

 - Costume contest.
 You can take turns modeling.

 - Exterior house decorating contest.
 You can all submit photos or show each other the home by taking the video chat outside.